 Wind Ensemble is the top instrumental ensemble in the school.
 Entrance into Wind Ensemble is based on advanced playing skills and the amount of instruments needed in the band.
 Students should have at least 3-4 years of high school playing experience or 3-4 years of private lessons.
 Auditions may be required if there are too many instruments in one section.
 Wind Ensemble students are expected to perform at school concerts, district events, community concerts, national and international tours and festivals.
-Previous tours have included Canada, United States, Russia, Japan, Spain, UK, and Cuba.
-Central Europe, Scholarships are awarded to top students upon graduation.
+Previous tours have included Canada, United States, Russia, Japan, Central Europe, Spain, UK, and Cuba.